1. Documentation

 • Quick Start With The SDK

-• Authentication And Partner Keys
+• Authentication And API Keys

 • Ramp Lifecycle